kaviDS/diabwellness/README.md

             $ pwd
             /c/Users/DELL/Inten

     Step 4: Once you create a folder you can clone the repo to that "Inten" folder by using the Command "git clone".
-               => First go to github and copy the repo path that you want to clone => Then past the path in this command.
+Copy the repo path that you want to clone and then paste the path in this below command.

             $ git clone https://github.com/diabwellness-ai/optimizerx-cdss.git